-The Fund may distribute its distributable income, in accordance with the Fund's Constitution, to unit holders by cash or reinvestment.
-The distributions are recognised in the statement of changes in equity.
+The Fund may distribute its distributable income, in accordance with the provisions of the Fund's Constitution to unit holders by cash or reinvestment.
+The distributions are recognised in the statement of comprehensive income as finance costs attributable to unit holders.